samuelsegal/docs/javascript/README.md

 ```

 9. Currying (Haskell Brooks Curry - mathematician) - "transform a function with multiple arguments into a chain of single-argument functions instead"
+   "Currying is a way of constructing functions that allows partial application of a function’s arguments."

 ```
 const mul = (a,b) => a*b;